fermyon/spin/docs/content/sips/000-spin-test.md

 - How should test discovery work?
     - The most straightforward way would be for `spin-test` to require the user to specify the path to a `spin-test` compliant test component binary.
     - Another way would be for there to be a convention around a `tests` directory.
 This `tests` directory could include both built `spin-test` compliant test component binaries as well as directories with source code and a `spin-test.toml` configuration file that specifies how the source code is built into a `spin-test` compliant test component binary. `spin-test` would then build all the tests that need to be built and run each test binary.
+    - We could also carve away space in the `spin.toml` manifest (e.g., by using the `[component.<id>.tool]` section).
+Such a solution might be more appropriate if we determine that users will normally want very few test component binaries.
+If, however, it proves to be useful to potentially have many test binaries, splitting the configuration out to each test binary in the form of a bespoke `spin-test.toml` per test binary might be the better solution.
 - How exactly should the various worlds look like?
     - The proposal above is enough to get things working, but there is plenty of room for bike-shedding the exact shape of the worlds.
 - Which triggers should we support?